ShaneBurkhart/RandomSurveyApp/README.md

 ## Without Docker

-If you want to use docker to run the app, scroll down to the "Requirements To Run The App With Docker" section.
+If you want to use docker to run the app, scroll down to the "With Docker" section.
 Everything after that section uses docker.

 This section assumes you have `npm`, `make`, and `mysql` installed with mysql already running.